paolo-vergo/npbayes/README.md

 # Requirements
 No particular requirements is needed: all R packages used are common ones; the only particular one (relative to Wade's code) is downloadable from github as shown in the scripts where it is used.

-Code in Cpp is raw and only need a standard compiler.
+Code in Cpp is raw and only needs a standard compiler.

 # Interfacing
 A specific interface between samplers (in Cpp) and data generators/results analysis scripts (R) is not provided, thus as a general rule the procedure to follow is: